astrotars/stream-flutter-encrypted-chat/README.md

 the `backend` provides three endpoints:

-* `POST /v1/authenticate`: This endpoint generates an auth token that allows the React frontend to communicate with `/v1/stream-credentials` and `/v1/virgil-credentials`.
+* `POST /v1/authenticate`: This endpoint generates an auth token that allows the React frontend to communicate with the other endpoints.
 To keep things simple, this endpoint allows the client to be any user.
 The frontend tells the backend who it wants to authenticate as.
-In your application, this should be replaced with your
+In your application, this should be replaced with real authentication appropriate for your app.
-  API's authentication endpoint.

-* `POST /v1/stream-credentials`: This returns the data required for the React app to establish a session with Stream.
+* `POST /v1/stream-credentials`: This returns the data required for the Flutter app to establish a session with Stream.
 In order return this info we need to tell Stream this user exists and ask them to create a valid auth token:

   ```javascript
   // backend/src/controllers/v1/stream-credentials.js